Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 ### Existing Features

-Luxury-Themed UI – Ensures an elegant and intuitive shopping experience.
+Luxury-Themed UI - Ensures an elegant and intuitive shopping experience.

-Easy Navigation – Categories and menus help users find items quickly.
+Easy Navigation - Categories and menus help users find items quickly.

-High-Quality Product Displays – Clear images and detailed descriptions enhance the buying process.
+High-Quality Product Displays - Clear images and detailed descriptions enhance the buying process.

-Seamless Checkout – A simple step-by-step purchase process.
+Seamless Checkout - A simple step-by-step purchase process.

 Purchases System - Allows users to see their purchase history and status of the items.

 ### Features Left to Implement

+Comment Feature - Allows users to comment on products

+Search Feature - Allows users to search for items

-AI-Powered Recommendations – Suggests products based on user preferences.
+AI-Powered Recommendations - Suggests products based on user preferences.

-Augmented Reality (AR) Try-On – Allows users to virtually try on jewelry before purchasing.
+Augmented Reality (AR) Try-On - Allows users to virtually try on jewelry before purchasing.

-Leaderboard System for Shopping Battles – Tracks top players and rewards consistent winners.
+Leaderboard System for Shopping Battles - Tracks top players and rewards consistent winners.

 Cart System - Allow users to add items they want to purchase.